redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/route-level-permissions-rwsdk-interruptors.md

 ])
 ```

-## 5) Pitfalls and patterns
+## Pitfalls and patterns to keep you out of trouble

-- Don’t hide permission checks deep in components; keep them at the route edge.
-- Prefer `requireAdmin` at `/admin/*` and fine‑grained `requirePermission` per route.
-- Co‑locate interruptors/permissions under `src/shared/auth/**` to avoid cycles.
-- Keep helpers small and deterministic; avoid reading from the network inside permission checks.
+Avoid hiding permission checks deep in components; keep them at the route edge so they’re unskippable and auditable.
+Use a broad gate like `requireAdmin` for `/admin/*` and layer fine‑grained `requirePermission` per route for true [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+Co‑locate interruptors and permission helpers under `src/shared/auth/**` to avoid cycles and keep discoverability high.
+And keep helpers small and deterministic—permission checks should not reach over the network.

+If you’re new to composing routes in rwsdk, the router guide is a good companion read: see [Routing](https://docs.rwsdk.com/core/routing/) and, specifically, [Interruptors](https://docs.rwsdk.com/core/routing/#interrupters).

-## TL;DR
+## Wrapping up

 Use interruptors to keep auth and permissions declarative at the router.
-Centralize policy in helpers like `requirePermission`, then compose per route for clarity, testability, and least‑privilege.
+Centralize policy in small helpers like `requirePermission`, then compose per route for clarity, testability, and [least‑privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) access.
+Your future self—and your security reviews—will thank you.